 Is there a generic available for Apoquel (oclacitinib)?
-How can vets save money on Apoquel?
+How can dog owners save money on Apoquel?

 Apoquel (oclacitinib) is prescribed for the treatment and control of itching (canine pruritus) and inflammation in dogs that can come about for a number of reasons.
 Just like us, your dog may at some point develop certain allergies.
 Your pet may exhibit irritation from a flea, food, or contact allergy; or atopic dermatitis.
 Studies show that up to 10% of pups are affected by atopic dermatitis.
 Apoquel works by blocking the activity of certain proteins that cause your pet to be so uncomfortable.

 Luckily, according to Dr. Melissa Eisenschenk, DVM, DACVD, “Apoquel works rapidly, (and) most pets see complete relief within two days.”

 Back in May 2013, the FDA approved Apoquel, “for the control of pruritus associated with allergic dermatitis and the control of atopic dermatitis in dogs at least 12 months of age.”
 The generic name for Apoquel is its active ingredient, oclacitinib.
 As of October 2019, a generic version has still not been approved in the U.S. and is not available from accredited online pharmacies located abroad.
 So, if you were counting on a generic counterpart to ease financial burdens, you’re out of luck.
 No need to fret, though!
 There are opportunities right here in the U.S. to curb your vet clinic medication spending.

 How to Cut Costs on Apoquel (oclacitinib)